olinml2024/olinml2024.github.io/assignments/assignment12/assignment12.markdown

 * That the initial embedding of a token also encodes its position (not just the token's identity)
 * That it is useful for words to be able to ask questions (query) of other words.
 * That queries can be specified as vectors and the answers to those queries can also be specified as vectors (called keys).
 * That the degree to which a key answers a query can be determined by taking the dot product of the key vector and the query vector and that we can compute the dot product of each query token and each query key as $QK^\top$.
+Note that the way Grant Sanderson (the creator of the video) has defined the matrices Q and K, the correct equation for him woudl be $K^\top Q$ (he discusses this issue in the video's top comment).
+In our presentation, we are sticking with the original equation $QK^\top$.
+* At 9:04, Grant Sanderson talks about the key attending to the query.
+This is backwards from our understanding of how this language is typically used (there is some discussion of this in the comments).
+We think of the query as attending to the key.
 * Applying a softmax to the matrix of dot products of queries and keys gives us a probability distribution of which tokens each token should attend to.
 * That the idea of causal attention (where we are predicting future tokens from past tokens) requires that future tokens are not allowed to send information to past tokens.
 Further, to accomplish this goal, we can force entries in our query-key matrix corresponding to future tokens influencing past tokens to negative infinity (before applying softmax).
 This is called "masking".
 * That the token embeddings are updated by adding the value vectors from other tokens (weighted by attention).
 (Note: this is presented in the video through the example of using adjectives to update the meaning of a noun.)